- What is Application Modernization?

 Managing a physical infrastructure is cumbersome and can pose security risks.
 If your application is otherwise doing its job well, consider re-hosting it on the cloud.
 Re-hosting is a relatively quick and low-cost modernization approach that can significantly improve agility, reliability and scalability.
 At Whitecap, we can help you develop a total solution in the cloud using Microsoft Azure.

 Your application could just use a face-lift, or the existing structure of your system needs to be adapted to meet your current business needs.
 This can be a front-end re-skin to make your application more modern, appealing and user-friendly to your employees or customers.
-It can also mean re-writing outdated code in a modern programing language.
+It can also mean re-writing one or more layers of the application to add the features and functionality you need.
 The benefit of this approach is that you can modernize your entire application piece-by-piece with less disruption.

-If your application has become more of a hindrance than a business tool, you may want to consider re-assessing your needs and building a new application from the ground up.
+If your application has become more of a hindrance than a business tool, you may want to consider re-assessing your needs and replacing it with a new solution.
+There may be an off-the-shelf software that delivers exactly what you need, and if not you can build a new custom application from the ground up.
 The business logic and UI of the existing application may be able to serve as a requirements outline for the new application so you don’t have to go through a full discovery process all over again.
 But your software should adapt to your business needs, not the other way around.
-We can help you design and develop the application to best suit your requirements—either through custom software development, Dynamics 365 or SharePoint development.
+We can help you design and develop the application to best suit your requirements—either through custom software development, or by starting with an existing solution and configuring it to your needs, such as Dynamics 365 or SharePoint, or by building on top of a low/no code platform like Microsoft Power Platform.

 Benefits of Hosting Applications in the Cloud